When did the UK smoking ban come in?

 The smoking ban came into force in Scotland on March 26th 2006.
 In Wales, it was enforced from April 2nd.
 In Northern Ireland, the ban came into effect on April 30th.
-England followed suit on July 1st 2007, with the entire UK now officially smoke-free in public places.
+England followed suit on July 1st 2007, as the entire UK now officially smoke-free in indoor public places.

 Health campaigners have also championed the smoking ban in public places as one of the most effective ever public health interventions.
 The introduction of the ban has gone hand in hand with a decline in smokers.
 Where in 2006 22% of adults smoked, by 2020 the figure had dropped to 14.1%.
 In the three months after the ban there was a 6.3 per cent drop in the volume of cigarettes sold in England.